 Navigating Inflation in Retirement: Lessons from Early Retirees

-The Reality of Modern Inflation
+Modern Inflation Reality

 Inflation isn't just a headline number; it is the silent erosion of your life's work.
 For someone retiring at 50, a modest 3% annual inflation rate will cut the value of a dollar in half by age 74.
 Early retirees (the FIRE community) often face a 40-to-50-year horizon, making traditional fixed-income strategies dangerous.